george-mammen/KTU-S2-Computer-Programming-with-C/README.md

 <h1>Programming with C</h1>

-These are few important C programs .
+Compilation of a couple of programs submitted during the course .